Photo Ragnhild Aarnes Holager

 LISTENING

-Her master thesis The development of form-awareness by means of aural Sonology explores the development of form-awareness in musicians and is centred around the topics of musical perception, awareness and active listening strategies as a means of enhancing the listening experience, particularly regarding the perception and presentation of contemporary music.
+The master thesis The development of form-awareness by means of aural Sonology explores the development of form-awareness in musicians and is centred around the topics of musical perception, awareness and active listening strategies as a means of enhancing the listening experience, particularly regarding the perception and presentation of contemporary music.

-The thesis is based on the subject Aural Sonology, developed by the Norwegian composer Lasse Thoresen, a subject which works as a foundation for much of her work as curator of music with a particular emphasis on listening.
+The thesis is based on the subject Aural Sonology, developed by the Norwegian composer Lasse Thoresen, a subject which works as a foundation for much of my work as curator of music with a particular emphasis on listening.

 WRITING